7.11 External Examining of Research Degrees

 3. Faculties should take care to ensure that they do not overuse a particular examiner.

 4. Only persons of sufficient seniority and experience to be able to command authority should be appointed as external examiners.
 The External Examiner must possess specialist knowledge and expertise in the subject of research.
+They should also have experience of successful supervision of research students and internal examination of research degree candidates.

 5. Examiners from outside the university system are appropriate where professional expertise is required but such appointees must have suitable experience of research degree examinations.
 Where this is not the case, the internal examiner should be a senior member of staff with extensive experience of research degree examinations, or a second external examiner from a university may be appointed.